saltafa-io/kalima/docs/PROJECT.md

 ## Changelog (versioned entries)

 Use this area to record every change to the project with date and version.
 Add a new entry for each pull request / change you make.

+- 2025-10-14 v0.4.15 — Refactor: Convert Curricula Page to Server Component
+  - Files changed: `app/curricula/page.tsx`, `app/curricula/CurriculaClient.tsx` (new)
+  - Reason: To improve initial page load performance by fetching all curricula data on the server.
+  - Notes: The curricula page is now an `async` Server Component.
+Data fetching for curricula and user enrollments happens on the server.
+The interactive UI (search, sort, filter) has been moved to a new `CurriculaClient.tsx` component.

+- 2025-10-14 v0.4.14 — Feature: Add Level Filter to Curricula Page
+  - Files changed: `app/curricula/page.tsx`
+  - Reason: To allow users to filter the list of available curricula by difficulty level.
+  - Notes: Added "All", "Beginner", "Intermediate", and "Advanced" filter buttons that update the displayed list of courses.

+- 2025-10-14 v0.4.13 — Feature: Add Sorting to Curricula Page
+  - Files changed: `app/curricula/page.tsx`
+  - Reason: To improve usability by allowing users to sort the list of available curricula.
+  - Notes: Added a dropdown to sort curricula by name (default) or by level (beginner to advanced).

+- 2025-10-14 v0.4.12 — Feature: Add Search to Curricula Page
+  - Files changed: `app/curricula/page.tsx`
+  - Reason: To allow users to easily find specific curricula by searching for keywords in the title or description.
+  - Notes: Added a search input field and client-side filtering logic to the "Available Curricula" page.

+- 2025-10-14 v0.4.11 — Refactor: Convert Dashboard to Server Component
+  - Files changed: `app/dashboard/page.tsx`, `app/dashboard/DashboardClient.tsx` (new)
+  - Reason: To improve initial page load performance by fetching all dashboard data on the server.
+  - Notes: The dashboard page is now an `async` Server Component.
+All data fetching (`get_user_dashboard_data`, `get_user_activity_stats`, etc.) happens on the server.
+The interactive UI has been moved to a new `DashboardClient.tsx` component, which receives the data as props.
+This eliminates the client-side loading state.

+- 2025-10-14 v0.4.10 — Feature: Add Activity Streak and Recent Lessons to Dashboard
+  - Files changed: `app/dashboard/page.tsx`, Database (new RPC function `get_user_activity_stats`)
+  - Reason: To increase user engagement and provide a more dynamic dashboard experience.
+  - Notes: Added a new section to the dashboard displaying the user's consecutive day learning streak and their three most recently completed lessons.
+This required a new SQL function to calculate the stats efficiently.

+- 2025-10-14 v0.4.9 — Feature: Improve Curricula Page UX
+  - Files changed: `app/curricula/page.tsx`
+  - Reason: To provide clearer feedback to users by showing which curricula they are already enrolled in.
+  - Notes: The "Start Learning" button is now replaced with an "Enrolled (Go to Dashboard)" button for curricula the user has already joined.

+- 2025-10-14 v0.4.8 — Content: Added 9 new curricula and lessons
+  - Files changed: N/A (Database content)
+  - Reason: To significantly expand the learning content available to users, covering a wide range of conversational topics.
+  - Notes: Added curricula for "Restaurant & Cafe Conversations", "Daily Routines", "Shopping", "Family", "Travel", "Health", "Work", "Hobbies", and "Food".

+- 2025-10-14 v0.4.7 — Fix: Resolved build failure from implicit 'any' type
+  - Files changed: `app/dashboard/page.tsx`
+  - Reason: The build was failing due to a TypeScript error where a parameter in a `.map()` call had an implicit `any` type.
+  - Notes: Explicitly typed the parameter to resolve the error, ensuring a successful production build.

+### Unreleased
+- 2025-10-14 v0.4.6 — Feature: Enhanced User Dashboard

 ### Unreleased
 - 2025-10-14 v0.4.6 — Feature: Enhanced User Dashboard